 Oh no!
 It’s Aunty Araba,She is going to add more fuel to the fire.I know she came to invite my mother in-law to her grandson’s naming ceremony.

-“Eno won’t you come and greet Aunty Araba!Her step mom said giving her you -better -respect-elders look”.
+“Eno won’t you come and greet Aunty Araba!Her mother in-law said giving her you -better -respect-elders look”.

 “Eno how are you?And I hope our grandson is arriving soon”?said Aunty Araba